google/ExoPlayer/extensions/av1/README.md

 ## Build instructions (Windows)

-We do not provide support for building this extension on Windows, however it should be possible to follow the Linux instructions in [Windows PowerShell][].
+We do not provide support for building this module on Windows, however it should be possible to follow the Linux instructions in [Windows PowerShell][].

 [Windows PowerShell]: https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell

 ## Using the module

-Once you've followed the instructions above to check out, build and depend on the extension, the next step is to tell ExoPlayer to use `Libgav1VideoRenderer`.
+Once you've followed the instructions above to check out, build and depend on the module, the next step is to tell ExoPlayer to use `Libgav1VideoRenderer`.
 How you do this depends on which player API you're using:

-* If you're passing a `DefaultRenderersFactory` to `ExoPlayer.Builder`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
+*   If you're passing a `DefaultRenderersFactory` to `ExoPlayer.Builder`, you can enable using the module by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
 This will use `Libgav1VideoRenderer` for playback if `MediaCodecVideoRenderer` doesn't support decoding the input AV1 stream.
 Pass `EXTENSION_RENDERER_MODE_PREFER` to give `Libgav1VideoRenderer` priority over `MediaCodecVideoRenderer`.
 *   If you've subclassed `DefaultRenderersFactory`, add a `Libvgav1VideoRenderer` to the output list in `buildVideoRenderers`.
     ExoPlayer will use the first `Renderer` in the list that supports the input media format.
 *   If you've implemented your own `RenderersFactory`, return a `Libgav1VideoRenderer` instance from `createRenderers`.
 ExoPlayer will use the first `Renderer` in the returned array that supports the input media format.
 *   If you're using `ExoPlayer.Builder`, pass a `Libgav1VideoRenderer` in the array of `Renderer`s.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.

 Note: These instructions assume you're using `DefaultTrackSelector`.
 If you have a custom track selector the choice of `Renderer` is up to your implementation.